Zero to One by Peter Thiel, summary & review

 Peter Thiel is an American entrepreneur and investor of German descent.
 He is the first external investor of Facebook.
 National master at chess in his teenage years, Stanford graduate on Philosophy and Human Rights, Thiel spent a number of years working as a judicial assistant and as a trader, before he found his place in the world of entrepreneurship.
 In 1998 he was to become one of the founders of PayPal and later he used his venture fund Founders Fund to invest in numerous projects such as LinkedIn, Quora, Yelp, Palantir, etc.

-Peter Thiel will teach you how to think on your own, seek and find opportunities nobody sees and be independent.
+Peter Thiel in his book talk about how to think on your own, seek and find opportunities nobody sees and be independent.
 “How to Build the Future” is more of a bait, because the book contains no instructions for success rather than valuable lessons.

 That’s how Peter Thiel describes the goal behind his Stanford course: